stellar/stellar-cli/FULL_HELP_DOCS.md

 * `--instructions <INSTRUCTIONS>` — Number of instructions to simulate
 * `--build-only` — Build the transaction and only write the base64 xdr to stdout
 * `--sim-only` — Simulate the transaction and only write the base64 xdr to stdout
+* `--send <SEND>` — Whether or not to send a transaction

+  Default value: `if-write`

+  Possible values:
+  - `if-write`:
+    Only send transaction if there are ledger writes, otherwise return simulation result
+  - `no`:
+    Do not send transaction, return simulation result
+  - `yes`:
+    Always send transaction